dragonflyoss/d7y.io/docs/introduction.md

 ## Architecture

-Dragonfly could be divided into four categories: Manager, Scheduler, Seed Peer and Peer.
+Dragonfly services could be divided into four categories: Manager, Scheduler, Seed Peer and Peer.

 - **Manager**: Maintain the relationship between each P2P cluster, It primarily offers functions such as dynamic configuration management and data collection.